Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Introduction

 Physical information about the critical point, such as the critical exponents, can be extracted if the fixed point tensor is known.
 In \cite{Ebel:2024nof}, we used the eigenvalues of the Jacobian of the RG map at the fixed point to study the critical exponents.
 This is a time-honored general method going back to the early days of RG \cite{Wilson:1973jj,DombGreenVol6-Wegner}.
 But before our work \cite{Ebel:2024nof} it was used only a couple of times in the context of tensor RG, in Ref.~\cite{Lyu:2021qlw,PhysRevE.109.034111}.
 This method was particularly natural in \cite{Ebel:2024nof} since the Jacobian is also the main ingredient of the Newton method.
 One limitation of the Jacobian is that the eigenvalues of "redundant" perturbations associated with total derivative interactions are not universal \cite{DombGreenVol6-Wegner} and cannot be meaningfully compared with the scaling dimensions of the corresponding operators in conformal field theory (CFT).

-Instead of the Jacobian, most previous tensor RG works extracted the critical exponents using two other methods that are specific for tensor RG and would not be available for other kinds of RG: the transfer matrix (TM) \cite{TEFR} and the lattice dilatation operator (LDO) \cite{TNRScaleTrans}.\footnote{Unfortunately a universally accepted term is still lacking.
+Instead of the Jacobian, most prior tensor RG works extracted the critical exponents using two other methods: the transfer matrix (TM) \cite{TEFR} and the lattice dilatation operator (LDO) \cite{TNRScaleTrans}.\footnote{Unfortunately a universally accepted term is still lacking.
 Previous works used "scaling map," "scale transfer matrix", "transfer matrix on a cylinder" \cite{TNRScaleTrans}, "radial transfer matrix MPO" \cite{Bal:2017mht}, "ascending superoperator" \cite{Evenbly-review}, "super operator" \cite{IinoMoritoKawashima}, and "scaling operator from logarithmic transformation" \cite{Evenbly-TNR-website}.
-We propose "lattice dilatation operator", as we believe this term best captures its essence, better distinguishes it from the transfer matrix, and avoids confusion with the standard meaning that ``scaling operator'' has in RG theory.} It is interesting to investigate how these two other methods perform when applied to the high-quality fixed point tensors obtained in \cite{Ebel:2024nof} using the Newton method.
+We propose "lattice dilatation operator", as we believe this term best captures its essence, better distinguishes it from the transfer matrix, and avoids confusion with the standard meaning that ``scaling operator'' has in RG theory.} The TM and LDO are methods specific to tensor RG, taking advantage of the locality properties of tensor networks.
+Indeed, it may be impossible to set up something like TM or LDO for other kinds of RG for which the fixed-point Hamiltonian is expected to be non-local, such as e.g.~the Wilson-Kadanoff block-spin transformation RG \cite{Wilson:1974mb,Tom}.

+It is interesting to investigate how the TM and LDO methods perform when applied to the high-quality fixed point tensors obtained in \cite{Ebel:2024nof} using the Newton method.
 This is the main purpose of this paper.

 This paper is structured as follows.
 In \cite{Ebel:2024nof} we showed how the Newton method could be implemented to find an extremely accurate fixed point of a tensor RG map.
 This required adding a rotation to the RG map.
 We review those results in \cref{sec:brief}.
 In \cref{sec:transfer} we consider the TM method to extract scaling dimensions from the RG fixed point, and we introduce some extensions of this method that provide spins of the CFT operators modulo an integer.
 We give numerical results for the Gilt-TNR RG map. \cref{sec:DSO} explains the theory of the LDO method for extracting scaling dimensions as well as spins modulo 4, constructs the LDO operator for Gilt-TNR, and gives numerical results for this RG map.
 Conclusions and questions for further study are in \cref{sec:conclusions}.
-The appendices provide more details on the TM and LDO methods.